|

 am concerned, and will also encourage

-others to exercise and may even make jokes
+others to exercise and may even make

-about those who don’t, but nevertheless do
+about those who don’t,

-not believe that people who don’t exercise should go to jail, and am in fact no closer
+to jail, and am in fact no closer

 to believing this than anyone else”).

-But since only fanatics ever get on TV, because
+since only fanatics ever get on TV, because

 they’re more